 Family DIADOCIDIIDAE

-Diadocidiids are a monogeneric family comprised of close to a dozen species confined to the Holarctic region.
+Diadocidiids are a monogeneric family comprised of close to a dozen species with extant species confined to the Holarctic region.
 Adults of extant forms are sylvan in habit.
 Larvae spin silken tubes under bark or dead logs.

 Genus DIADOCIDIA Ruthe